theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 #### 2. London Datastore

 The London datastore hosts around 550 datasets.
 They were released with stark differences in some months over the last three years.
-More importantly, the updates are not concentrated in recent months and suggest a very poor update cycle (<mi>&tau;</mi> = 0.02).
-This is not a figure we would expect in an up-to-date data catalogue.
+More importantly, the updates are not concentrated in recent months, which suggests a poor update cycle.
+The &tau; = 0.53 is optimistic because its `metadata update` variable possibly includes minor updates.

 #### 3. UK Datastore